 clock wise: raja satendrajit singh, raja snehendrajit singh, rajkumari sushma singh, raja mahendrajit singh, raja inderjit singh, raja surendrajit singh, raja verenderjit singh, raja shailenderjit singh and Raja jamdagnijit singh

-She used to visit very frequently to Amawan & Tekari State in Bihar in he own two-seater plane “Priyatama” which was flown by her eldest son Raja Satenderjit Singh.
-The State had its own runway in Raja-ka-Tajpur for the two-seater plane.
+She used to visit very frequently to Amawan & Tekari Estate in Bihar in he own two-seater plane “Priyatama” which was flown by her eldest son Raja Satenderjit Singh.
+The Estate had its own runway in Raja-ka-Tajpur for the two-seater plane.

 raja satendrajit singh sahib (bade raja) was born on 03 december 1935 in lucknow, up. he was the eldest of the eight children of raja jasjit singh Sahib . he completed his education along with his younger brothers kunwar surendrajit singh and kunwar verendrajit singh from the prestigious colvin’s talukdars college in lucknow up to class x and thereafter did his class xii from christian college at lucknow. he was of medium height, well-built and very handsome. he was a man with a great vision and a strong will power which made him take calculated risks. his pleasing manners and charismatic personality made him very popular amongst the other royal families. he was very social and well connected with ministers and senior government officials. he was attached to his younger brothers and sister, he cared for them and gave them the fatherly support.